mpv-player/mpv/DOCS/man/input.rst

 ``cycle-values ["!reverse"] <property> "<value1>" "<value2>" ...``
     Cycle through a list of values.
 Each invocation of the command will set the given property to the next value in the list.
-The command maintains an internal counter which value to pick next, and which is initially 0.
-It is reset to 0 once the last value is reached.

-    The internal counter is associated using the property name and the value list.
-If multiple commands (bound to different keys) use the same name and value list, they will share the internal counter.
+The command will use the current value of the property/option, and use it to determine the current position in the list of values.
+Once it has found it, it will set the next value in the list (wrapping around to the first item if needed).

     The special argument ``!reverse`` can be used to cycle the value list in reverse.
-Compared with a command that just lists the value in reverse, this command will actually share the internal counter with the forward-cycling key binding (as long as the rest of the arguments are the same).

-    Note that there is a static limit of (as of this writing) 10 arguments (this limit could be raised on demand).
+The only advantage is that you don't need to reverse the value list yourself when adding a second key binding for cycling backwards.

 ``enable-section "<section>" [flags]``
     Enable all key bindings in the named input section.